-Sometimes raced on trails only a little wider than the usual single-track mountain bike trails, short track mountain bike racing combines elements of a road criterium, cyclo-cross (without dismounts), and BMX, with riders returning to the start/finish line in 1- to 3-minute intervals.
+Sometimes raced on trails only a little wider than the usual single-track mountain bike trails, short track mountain bike racing combines elements of a road criterium, cyclo-cross without the dismounts, and quick paced BMX.

-This not only keeps the pace red-lined during the entire event, but keeps the crowd excited as they see the race unfold before them.
+This not only keeps the pace red-lined during the entire event but gets the crowd excited as they see the drama of the race unfold before their very eyes.

-The excitement is additionally primed by the understanding that the pack leading the race is truly the front runners, making Short Track XC easy to understand, simple to follow, and continuously entertaining.
+The excitement is additionally primed by the understanding that the pack leading the race is truly the front-runners, making Short Track easy to understand, simple to follow, and continuously entertaining.

-XC mountain bike riders are also challenged with Short Track XC courses.
+Cross-country mountain bike riders are also challenged by Short Track courses.

-Most find riders find themselves testing their speed skills against peers in this elbow-to-elbow slug match that often consists of multi-heat, anaerobic throw downs.
+Most riders find themselves testing their speed skills against peers in this elbow-to-elbow slug match that often consists of multi-heat, anaerobic throwdowns.

 Not unlike MTB Enduro-style events, Short Track XC can include either dual heat formats, endurance grinders over as much as 60-minutes, or power laps that include 15-20 laps during a single race.

-Additionally, because STXC is so quick, races can be run back-to-back without little down time, keeping the audience entertained for hours; and a happy audience is an audience that will stick around for awards, stay for other events, and even spend some money at vendor tents.
+Additionally, because STXC is so quick, races can be run back-to-back without little downtime, keeping the audience entertained for hours.

-In an age where every dollar counts, race directors owe it to themselves to consider including Short Track XC onto their race calendar.
+In an age where every dollar counts, race promoters owe it to themselves to consider including Short Track XC onto their race calendar.

-The short courses, quick turn-around times, and spectator friendly format provides all the ingredients needed for a festival-like atmosphere.
+The short courses, quick turn-around times, and spectator friendly format provide all the ingredients needed for a festival-like atmosphere.

-Which is exactly what any race director worth his or her salt is looking for in a successful event.
+Which is exactly what you’re is looking for in your next event.